 Miniaturized Percutaneous Nephrolithotomy (PCNL) (MINI-PERC): This is a minimally-invasive form of PCNL method that has lesser disadvantages as compared to a PCNL technique of stone removal.
 This method is an improvised version of stone removal in which a percutaneous nephrolithotomy is performed in one step by using a 16 G micro-puncture needle.
 In more advancement, mini-micro perc uses an 8 Fr sheath to insert ultrasonic energy to treat urinary tract stones, especially kidney stones.
 This method has more advantages as compared to a PCNL, such as the low risk of haemorrhage, low post-operative pain, faster recovery and shorter hospital stay.

 Retrograde Intrarenal Surgery (RIRS): RIRS is an endoscopic surgery performed to remove renal stones by reaching the kidney from the ureter.
 RIRS procedure uses a viewing tube called a fibre optic endoscope and a laser fibre – Holmium – to treat renal stones.
 Once the large stone is removed, small fragments of the stones are taken off through stone baskets.
-In some cases, a stent may be pushed in the kidney to improve drainage.
+In some cases, a stent may be pushed into the kidney to improve drainage.
 Post the procedure, the endoscope is crushed, blasted or evaporated by using a laser probe or can also be manually removed through forceps.
 The surgery is performed by a urologist who has specialized expertise in RIRS.
-During the procedure, the patient is given local, spinal or general anaesthesia and the endoscope is inserted in the body through the urethra and then onto the kidney; the surgery does not involve any incisions and hence, has a very fast recovery time.
+During the procedure, the patient is given local, spinal or general anaesthesia and the endoscope is inserted into the body through the urethra and then onto the kidney; the surgery does not involve any incisions and hence, has a very fast recovery time.
 With RIRS a vast majority of renal stones can be cleared without open surgery.
 Also, with recent medical advancements, RIRS has become none of the most reliable, safe and efficient methods to treat urinary tract stones.
 This method aims to clear the stones with minimum morbidity, RIRS clears renal stones through flexible ureterorenoscopy and lithotripters including holmium laser, ensuring no trace of stones are left.
 Moreover, advancements in related equipment such as guide wires, urethral access sheaths and stone baskets have enhanced the effectiveness of the RIRS procedure.
 As of today, RIRS is a prime method of treatment for renal stones that are less than 2 cm and cannot be successfully treated via other methods.

 These methods of urinary stone management are minimally invasive and very effective in removing stones along the urinary tract.